Azure-Samples/azure-ai-vision-sdk/docs/Face Identification/FaceIdentification.md

 * Face Identification

-[comment]: <> "TODO: fix link above"

 ## Skip to samples on GitHub

-If you want to skip straight to sample code, see the [C++ samples](https://github.com/Azure-Samples/cognitive-services-vision-sdk/tree/master/quickstart/cpp/windows) on GitHub.
+If you want to skip straight to sample code, see the [C++ samples](https://github.com/Azure-Samples/cognitive-services-vision-sdk/tree/master/quickstart/cpp/linux) on GitHub.
-[comment]: <> "TODO: fix link above"

 ## Prerequisites